 We also aim at elucidating mechanism of action of novel drugs, and identify biomarker signatures, by analysing transcriptomics data.

-Finally the facility also offers advice on how to incorporate the data in proof of concept studies.
+Finally the unit also offers advice on how to incorporate the data in proof of concept studies.